 Got arthritis?
 Keep moving!
 Physical activity, even for people with arthritis, strengthens muscles, keeps joints flexible, preserves good balance, improves function, and helps you maintain a healthy weight.

-Physical Activity is identified as the second of four recommended public health interventions outlined in the National Public Health Agenda for Osteoarthritis which states:
+Physical Activity is identified as the second of four recommended public health interventions outlined in the A National Public Health Agenda for Osteoarthritis which states:

 “Low impact, moderate intensity aerobic physical activity and muscle strengthening exercise should be promoted widely as a public health intervention for adults with OA of the hip and knee.”